Theatre - Master of Arts Degree in Theatre Arts

-Applications are submitted online through Decision Desk.
+Applications are submitted online through Interfolio.

 - Statement of Purpose – Please write a 300-word essay describing your interest in Theatre Arts and outlining how our program could help you reach your career goals.
 Make sure to address your previous experience in Theatre Arts and how you plan to apply what you learn in our MA program to your future work in, for example, the theatre arts profession, in teaching theatre arts in a K-12 or other educational setting, in a PhD program, or other context.

 - Letters of Recommendation (3 required, 5 maximum) – Three letters of recommendation are required.
 At least one must be from a professor who can comment on your academic work.